 Help Save Children in Guatemala

-- 26% of children are engaged in child labor
+- 28% of children are out of school, with 26% engaged in child labor

 - 59% of people live in poverty